klozn/10-javascript/00-essentials/10-git/20-git-basics-remote/codelab02/README.md

 After successfully pulling, the newly created file should be present in the folder.
 Check the commit history to see that your new commit is now part of it as well.

-# CLONE ANOTHER REMOTE REPOSITORY
+# Clone another remote repository

 When we want to clone, we need an existing Git repository.
 Let's find one that contains some open-source code.